 outdated copy may be the only one locatable.

-TLC’s digital Advance Care Plans can be accessed from anywhere at any time by:
+TLC’s digital platform allows Advance Care Plans to be accessed from anywhere at any time by:

 - QR code